raghuugare/haskell_fp/README.md

 # Haskell as a gateway (or getaway?) to FP ! :-)

-This is is my foray into the hallowed Haskell Heaven !

-Where I am starting right from the basics...
+This is is my foray into the hallowed Haskell Heaven...here I am starting right from the basics...